 - Badges with achievements―to motivate the students for their personal studying achievements, such as continuous studying, the fastest learner, etc.

 - Group Kahoot-like quizzes―to trigger more competition between the professionals

 - Levels―to introduce role-playing in the learning environment.
 200 points might allow the learner to proceed to the next level, for example.

 |Goals: offer training anywhere and at any time

 Video conferencing has always been an effective means to keep medical professionals aware of the latest field innovations.

 With session recording and making them available through the LMS, physicians that are not able to be present at the set time to watch a live webinar get to access such valuable content when the timing is right.

 The importance of continuous education in healthcare is undeniable.
+In this blog we have learned how to build LMS systems for healthcare.
 Learning Management Systems for hospitals and other medical trainings allow:

 - Scaling to numerous medical professionals and hospital employees